FernandoBDAF/system_design/k8s/README.md

    - Server pod with APIs and endpoints
    - Worker pod for message processing
-   - Client pod for frontend
+   - Client pod for frontend and monitoring with optimized resource limits

 3. Key Features:
    - Direct service-to-service communication